-Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TEP support team.
-Internet addicts need these people on call.
+Any little glitches I’ve had with it have been quickly resolved via Skype or e-mails with the TravelWifi support team.
 I once had an issue connecting (and I’m sure my e-mails sounded as though I was dying because of it) but it was solved within a day or two with a couple of resets of the device.

 Being in random and obscure countries, I’ve been saved by the VPN access of this device too, which meant in Turkey I could access Youtube and Twitter when it was blocked on local connections for example.
 VPN in general also means better online security, especially in areas where local connections can be a little sketchy.

 Is There a Catch?

-The main thing I would highlight here is that the cost of €5 per day (for a daily allowance of 150mb) can be a hefty expense if you are on a long holiday.
-However, if you use wifi regularly, or need it for work as I do, then this is a cost-effective option to long-distance roaming charges – TEP claims to be cheaper than 95% of most carriers.
+The main thing I would highlight here is that the cost of €5 per day (for a daily allowance of 150MB) can be a hefty expense if you are on a long holiday.
+However, if you use wifi regularly, or need it for work as I do, then this is a cost-effective option for long-distance roaming charges – TravelWifi claims to be cheaper than 95% of most carriers.

 What Happens When Your Contract Ends?

 When you need to send back your device or switch it for a new contract in a different country, you can drop it off or pick it up at the airport or pop it straight in the post with supplied pre-paid envelope (or a pre-paid stamp can be sent to you to post from the country you are in if you are not going home).
-Or, if you inform TEP upfront that you are going to say, three countries, then you can work out your long-term pricing plan and let the wifi coverage roll.
+Or, if you inform TravelWifi upfront that you are going to say, three countries, then you can work out your long-term pricing plan and let the wifi coverage roll.